wither/HackTheBox/Lame/README.md

 ![NMap](https://i.imgur.com/4sOxGDI.png)

 I noticed that this machine was running what seemed to be an old version of Samba, which from my experience are typically very vulnerable.
-So I then had to see if thre was exploit already available for this version.
+So I then had to see if there was exploit already available for this version.

 ## Google